cwise24/snopsy/docs/module1/1_What_is_Ansible.rst

 Ansible
 ~~~~~~~

-.. class:: center

-    What is Ansible?
+.. centered:: What is Ansible?

 - Open Source
 - Python